RomanLut/hx_espnow_rc/doc/packet_rate.md

 Communication parameters should be tuned taking packets airtime into account.
 HXRC_SLAVE_TELEMETRY_SIZE_MAX telemetry packet airtime with default 1Mbit Phy rate is ~2.5ms.
 It can be made smaller by increasing Phy rate (by the cost of smaller range).
 In practice, it is no sence to set Phy rate higher than 5Mbit: library can not handle packet rate highger then 300 packet/sec due to poor scheduling.
 Packets airtime is very small on 5Mbit and thus increasing phy rate further does not improve throughput but decreases range significantly.

+Setting different Phy rates on master and slave is possible (as long as both are using the same setting for LR mode), but does not make much sense.
+If ethier side does not hear other end, telemetry will not be be sent.

 See packets timing: [/doc/rfpower/rfpower.md](/doc/rfpower/rfpower.md)